 Counseling and Psychological Services

 The purpose of the summer rotation is to allow interns to have an alternate training experience as part of the internship.
 Interns design, in consultation with the Training Director, a 10-12 week summer rotation, according to their individual interests, at an agency in the community or within the University system where they spend approximately 8-12 hours per week.
-Supervision is provided by a licensed psychologist at the site, or with a non-psychologist at the site if unavailable with consultative support from a CAPS psychologist.
+Supervision is provided by a licensed psychologist at the site or, if a psychologist is unavailable, with a non-psychologist at the site, with consultative support from a CAPS psychologist.
 Prior summer rotations have included: